thegworld/gtx-browser/testing/buildbot/README.md

 a bot_.
 The exceptions _can not_ be used to add a test to a bot.
 This restriction is by design, and helps prevent taking shortcuts when designing test suites which would make the test descriptions unmaintainable.
-(The number of exceptions needed to describe Chromium's waterfalls in their previous hand-maintained state has already gotten out of hand, and a concerted effort should be made to eliminate them wherever possible.)
+(The number of exceptions needed to describe GTx Browser's waterfalls in their previous hand-maintained state has already gotten out of hand, and a concerted effort should be made to eliminate them wherever possible.)